aquacluck/totk-lotuskit/README.md

 - Extract the zip and install the mod by copying the `romfs` and `exefs` folders into your switch sd's `/atmosphere/contents/0100f2c0115b6000/` folder.
 - Copy `romfs/totk_lotuskit/config.example.json` to `romfs/totk_lotuskit/config.json` and make any edits.
 Without this file the game will boot normally with all mod features disabled.
 - Run the game.
 Depending on your config, it may hang at bootup and wait for your frontend, or remain offline (still logging to the debug console in emulators), or ~~TODO you may connect later~~
-- Run `frontend/run.py` (you'll need a python installation) and open the web frontend at [http://127.0.0.1:7073](http://127.0.0.1:7073)
+- Run `frontend/run.py` (you'll need a python installation) and open the web frontend at [http://localhost:7073](http://localhost:7073)
 - Connect to an emulator with localhost (default), or enter your switch console ip+port in the bottom right to connect to the mod.
 Emulators are easier to get started with.
 - Fool around with things.
 You'll crash the game a lot and you'll be looking through some sort of code constantly, understand this going in and don't be frustrated :)

 ## You should know
 - **This is not a stable product!** Don't expect to leave the mod running during extended play without problems.
 Don't run the mod on your irreplaceable casual save file.
+- The mod version must match your game version, be sure to switch them together.
+Separate builds simplify certain version interop problems like differing structs or register usage.
+Don't worry about this for files under `frontend`, the frontend will handle all game versions with the same installation/assets.
+- To update the mod, copy/drag the new `romfs` and `exefs` folders into their destination.
+It's always safe to overwrite with the new zip contents.
+[Check if the config format has changed in the example file](https://github.com/aquacluck/totk-lotuskit/blame/main/romfs/totk_lotuskit/config.example.json) and update your config if needed.
+Also serve the updated frontend, refresh it in your browser if needed, etc.
+- TOTK versions 1.0.0 and 1.2.1 are primarily supported.
+I'll also build for 1.1.0, but the testing workload is too much while the project is in flux, so these builds are untested+unsupported for now.
+- Everything you do in the frontend is accomplished by running AngelScript snippets, and usually you can hover on buttons/etc for clarification about scripting or other quirks.
+- Check the "AS📖" button in the bottom right for script docs, see `registerGlobals` in `src/program/script/globals.cpp` for a complete list of script bindings available, and see [AngelScript's docs](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_script.html) for language details (it's mostly "interpreted C++" with `@handles` instead of `*pointers`)
+- By default the frontend is served on 7073 because it looks sort of like "TOTK".
+The mod's WebSocket server is on 7072 because it's like 2 is the sequel.

+## Known bugs, sharp edges, and bad times
+- When troubleshooting be sure to check any emulator logs as well as ws traffic and console in browser devtools.
+Things like scripting syntax errors will show up there.
 - Opening up a game/emulator process for arbitrary manipulation over the network is inherently risky, be sure you understand the risks and keep the device on safe networks.
 - WebSocket connection to the mod must be established at bootup (for now) or not at all.
 There is no way to reconnect to a game.
 Yeah it sucks.
-- Everything you do in the frontend is accomplished by running AngelScript snippets, and usually you can hover on buttons/etc for clarification about scripting or other quirks.
-- Check the "AS📖" button in the bottom right for script docs, see `registerGlobals` in `src/program/script/globals.cpp` for a complete list of script bindings available, and see [AngelScript's docs](https://www.angelcode.com/angelscript/sdk/docs/manual/doc_script.html) for language details (it's mostly "interpreted C++" with `@handles` instead of `*pointers`)
+- Polling options in the frontend aren't perfect -- if the browser tries to connect right as the mod is opening its socket, the frontend can get stuck unable to connect.
-- Bug: Playing on console crashes after...
+- Playing on console crashes after...
 5 minutes?
 Not sure why yet
-- Bug: Polling options in the frontend aren't perfect -- if the browser tries to connect right as the mod is opening its socket, the frontend can get stuck unable to connect.
-- Bug: Don't leave ActorWatchers targeting dead/dying actors while you go through loading screens (especially title+shrine loads), this will eventually crash.
+- Don't leave ActorWatchers targeting dead/dying actors while you go through loading screens (especially title+shrine loads), this will eventually crash.
 Clear the watcher or target a resident actor like Player to avoid this.
-- Bug: ActorWatcher's RigidBody options can crash during eg shrine loads (and printing their names in general?)
+- ActorWatcher's RigidBody options can crash during eg shrine loads (and printing their names in general?)
-- Bug: Script size is limited to ~8KB and crashes on overflow
-- Bug: Actors may fail to spawn in some scripts with ifs/branches?
+- Actors may fail to spawn in some scripts with ifs/branches?
+- Script size is limited to ~8KB and crashes on overflow
-- Bug: tas::input scripts sometimes (first time only? maybe playback injection doesnt wait for AS engine?) behave strangely and fail to clear the injected input.
+- tas::input scripts sometimes (first time only? maybe playback injection doesnt wait for AS engine?) behave strangely and fail to clear the injected input.
 Usually you can then run a new input and everything is fine.
-- Bug: camera "above" button may choose bad angles resulting in inverted controls.
+- camera "above" button may choose bad angles resulting in inverted controls.
 This state is prone to crashing when taking out devices + more
-- The mod version must match your game version, be sure to switch them together.
-Separate builds simplify certain version interop problems like differing structs or register usage.
-- By default the frontend is served on 7073 because it looks sort of like "TOTK".
-The mod's WebSocket server is on 7072 because it's like 2 is the sequel.
-- TOTK versions 1.0.0 and 1.2.1 are primarily supported.
-I'll also build for 1.1.0, but the testing workload is too much while the project is in flux, so these builds are untested+unsupported for now.
-- When troubleshooting be sure to check any emulator logs as well as ws traffic and console in browser devtools.
-Things like scripting syntax errors will show up there.
+- The mod can't bind+serve on ipv6 yet -- the modded device must be accessed with a `ws://192.168.0.69:7072` style 4 number ipv4 address.
+This should only be a problem for ipv6-only LANs (somewhat exotic for home networks)
 - When reporting mid-game freezing/crashing problems, I'll need a lot of detail!
 Console vs emulator, version, how long was the play session, where it happened, any recent loads or approaching any major landmarks, any crash dump/log, etc...
 Modding the game is very fragile, there are countless ways to fail, it's hard to narrow down and I'm not very good at C++ or reverse engineering :)
-- To update the mod, copy/drag the new `romfs` and `exefs` folders into their destination.
-It's always safe to overwrite with the new zip contents.
-[Check if the config format has changed in the example file](https://github.com/aquacluck/totk-lotuskit/commits/main/romfs/totk_lotuskit/config.example.json) and update your config if needed.
-Serve the updated frontend, refresh it in your browser if needed, etc.

 ## Building the mod from source
 - Manual preprocessing for certain work/changes: